cmrust/directv-cli/README.md

     directv --system

+If the `--ip` or `--client` switches are still used, they will override the config file.

 ### Keys

 You're able to send any of the normal remote control keys, such as `guide`, `exit`, `prev`...

-The full list of known available keys is:
+The full known list of available keys is:
 <br>*format, power, rew, pause, play, stop, ffwd, replay, advance, record, guide, active, list, exit, up, down, select, left, right, back, menu, info, red, green, yellow, blue, chanup, chandown, prev, 1, 2, 3, 4, 5, 6, 7, 8, 9, dash, 0, enter*

 These can be sent, like:

-    directv --key menu
+    directv --key yellow